tdorssers/ztp/README.md

 ## Testing

-The script has been successfully tested on the following platforms:
+The script has been successfully tested on the following platforms running 16.6.x and higher software:
 - Cisco Catalyst 9300 Series Switches
 - Cisco Catalyst 9400 Series Switches
+- Cisco Catalyst 9500 Series Switches

+The following platforms have known issues with 16.6.x software that are resolved in 16.8.x and higher software:
+- Cisco Catalyst 3650 Series Switches
+- Cisco Catalyst 3850 Series Switches